 Why does all this matter?
 The crypto community no longer knows what to preserve, as demonstrated by the cheerleading for more regulatory oversight from the financial crowd:

 Take a look at the first sentence of the Bitcoin white paper.
 It reads, “A purely peer-to-peer version of electronic cash would allow online payments to be sent directly from one party to another without going through a financial institution.”
 This ideal is quickly diminishing.
 Per the Biden admin’s infrastructure bill, all crypto exchanges must have their customers submit a 1099 tax form and crypto holders must report any trading activity.
 Additionally, the SEC has signaled its intent to regulate crypto as securities.
 Build Back Better Bill, if passed, will further this initiative by applying Wash Sales and Constructive Sales laws to digital assets.
 Pretty soon we will have to change the name to “Crypto-securities”.
-You may find these initiatives practical, but it is undeniably a downgrade from Bitcoin’s original proposition of “electronic peer-to-peer cash”, and the regulators are just warming up...
+You may find these initiatives practical, but they undeniably a downgrade Bitcoin’s original proposition of “electronic peer-to-peer cash” to something lesser, and the regulators are just warming up...

 Mocking gold as the inferior inflation hedge is a favorite pastime for even the most bandwagon crypto fans.
 Gold, like crypto, can also be viewed as an anti-State monetary tool, and the associated challenges can be applied as well.
 Remember, FDR banned private stores of gold in 1933, ostensibly to fight the Depression (in reality: fund The New Deal through currency devaluation).
 However, some key traits that differentiate gold from crypto in today’s climate include: a community that understands its value, far less regulatory scrutiny, recent underperformance, and industrial/ornamental base demand resulting in price stability.
 I think we may be surprised in the coming months how this boomer-metal performs as crypto discovers that revolutionizing the global financial system is no trivial task.

-To be clear, I think Bitcoin and some other coins are powerful anti-State tools, but this is not even a thought that comes to mind for the current majority.
+To be clear, I think some cryptos are powerful anti-State tools, but this is not even a thought that comes to mind for the current majority of speculators.
 In my opinion, Bitcoin’s underlying utility increases as the State one lives under becomes more authoritarian.
 To see this, I strongly encourage reading Carlos Hernándes’ personal story.
 He is a Venezuelan refugee who overcame hyperinflation and an oppressive regime by employing Bitcoin for simple acts like buying milk and crossing the border with only the clothes on his back.
 To Carlos, Bitcoin’s volatility was less relevant while its maneuverability and discretion were paramount, qualities in which it greatly surpasses gold.
 Now ask yourself, would it have been “bullish” for Carlos Hernándes if Maduro had previously incorporated “crypto-fiat on/off ramps” into Venezuela’s “regulatory framework”?